 The intellectual property related issues, which are regulated between the articles 12 and 14 of the Regulation, can be summarized as follows:

-It is possible to file a complaint against property rights.
+It is possible to file a complaint against a violation of intellectual and industrial property rights.
 The application and relevant documents enlisted in the Regulation shall be submitted to the relevant e-commerce intermediary service provider.